Ed Fast: 42nd Canadian Parliament

 Following the Harper government's defeat in 2015, Fast served in the shadow cabinets of Rona Ambrose and Andrew Scheer as the critic to the Minister of Environment and Climate Change.

 43rd Canadian Parliament

 After being re-elected in 2019, Fast declined reappointment to Scheer's shadow cabinet.
 Scheer was later removed from leadership and replaced by Erin O'Toole, who on 11 February 2021 appointed Fast as his Finance critic.
 He replaced Pierre Poilievre who became critic for Jobs and Industry.

 44th Canadian Parliament

 Fast was for a brief time a member of the Industry and Technology committee, before he was appointed on 28 February 2022 by new interim CPC leader Candice Bergen to the Finance committee.
 He resigned as Shadow Finance Minister after criticizing Conservative leadership candidate Pierre Poilievre's plan to fire Bank of Canada director Tiff Macklem, if elected.

 Personal life

-Ed and his wife Annette have lived in Abbotsford for over 40 years and have four adult daughters and twelve grandchildren.
+Ed and his wife Annette have lived in Abbotsford for over 43 years and have four adult daughters and fifteen grandchildren.
 In December 2016, Fast suffered a stroke, but recovered.